-I went to Tangier in Morocco last June, which is at the very north of the continent, and a short journey from Spain.
+I went spontaneously went to Tangier in Morocco last June, which is on the very north of the continent, and a short journey from Spain.
 This was during a family holiday to Torremolinos.
 The opportunity to take a day trip came up, and we figured, why not take advantage of it?
 So, is a day trip to Morocco worth it?

-We had to get up at about 5am to get a bus through the whole Costa del Sol, to pick up other tourists, to take us to a port where we would get a ferry to Tangier.
-We were the first stop and it was early so I can’t provide any humorous anecdotes about it, but I did spent it trying to catch glimpses of the sunrise between the passing apartment blocks.
-I did see sporadic moments of a beautiful sunrise.
+We had to get up at about 5am to get a bus through the whole Costa del Sol to pick up other tourists to take us to a port where we would get a ferry to Tangier.
+We were the first stop, and it was early, so I can’t provide any humorous anecdotes about it, but I did spend it trying to catch glimpses of the sunrise between the passing apartment blocks.

 Spectre was being filmed in Morcocco at the time.
-There was a few areas cut off for filming.
-Seeing a black van with “Cast & Crew” wrote on it drive though the middle of a snake charmers performance sure was something.
+There were a few areas cut off for filming.
+Seeing a black van with “Cast & Crew” written on it drive through the middle of a snake charmers performance sure was something.

-There was camel riding opportunities on our tour, which I wouldn’t recommend for animal rights reasons.
-You’d have just as good a time seeing the sights, the music, and food without needing to ride a camel.
-If you’re on a tour like this, you can sit out for that part, or ideally, find one that doesn’t do this at all.
+You’d have just as good a time seeing the sights, the music, and the food without needing to ride a camel.
+If you’re on a tour like this, you can sit out for that part or ideally, find one that doesn’t do this at all.

 Authentic Moroccan Mint Tea & Food

-The tour group was treated to lunch in a restaurant, with the liveliest band I have ever seen.
-I had feared that I wouldn’t like the food but it was divine.
-The starter was a soup which tasted mildly of cinnamon, then we had beef skewers, followed a main of couscous and chicken.
-I’ve couscous before but I’ve actually incorporated it as a regular part of my diet now because I fell in love.
+The tour group was treated to lunch in a restaurant with the liveliest band I have ever seen.
+The food was divine.
+The starter was a soup which tasted mildly of cinnamon, then we had beef skewers, followed by a main of couscous and chicken.
+I’ve couscous before, but I’ve actually incorporated it as a regular part of my diet now because I fell in love.

 I couldn’t get enough of the mint tea.
 I know it was just a leaf in a glass, but it was perfectly minty and sweet.
 It was in a small shot-like glass, which wasn’t enough for me.